+To address potential endogeneity, we conducted an instrumental variable (IV) regression using the two-stage least squares (2SLS) method.
 As shown in Table 4, the LM statistic of the unidentifiable test is 36.917, with a corresponding p-value of 0.000, indicating that the selected instrumental variable is identifiable.
 The Wald statistic of the weak instrumental variable test is 24.182, which is greater than the Stock-Yogo critical value at the 10% significance level, indicating that the instrumental variable has good explanatory power for endogenous variables.
 Meanwhile, the p-value corresponding to the Hansen-j statistic is greater than 0.1, proving that there is no problem of overidentification.
 From the estimation results of the first stage, the regression coefficients of the instrumental variables are all significantly positive, confirming a strong correlation between the instrumental variables and emotional support.
 The estimation results in the second column show that the coefficient of emotional support remains robustly positive, with its absolute value increasing compared to the baseline regression.
 This further demonstrates that, after partially controlling for endogeneity issues caused by omitted variable bias and reverse causality, emotional support from children still exerts a significantly positive effect on the mental health of rural elderly, confirming the robustness of our benchmark regression results.

 4.2.3.
 Robustness checks